derhollaender/messageby.domains/README.md

 ## Built With
-- vercel
+- Vercel
-- typescript
+- Typescript
-- html
+- Html
-- css
+- Css

 ## Why?
-I've built some little projects with Netlify, but never had the time to have a look at Vercel.
-I came across an article that mentioned Vercel supports wildcard certificates, and I thought, "What can we do with a wildcard domain?"
-The idea was born.
-It was purely an entertaining project to get familiar with Vercel.
+I have created several small projects using Netlify, but I haven't had the opportunity to explore Vercel yet.
+Recently, I came across an article mentioning that Vercel supports wildcard certificates.
+Although the [static.fun demo}(https://vercel.com/blog/wildcard-domains) provided by Vercel for this purpose is no longer functional, it sparked my curiosity about the possibilities of using wildcard domains on Vercel.
+This project serves as a working demonstration of wildcard domains on Vercel and was primarily created for entertainment purposes while getting acquainted with the platform.

 ## License
 This project is licensed under the MIT License.